Communication by the M-BUS protocol

 and configured on a very general level

-.
-It enables reading current values, history, maxima, etc. It is already configured for some types of concrete meters but it enables also to set up the message on a general level, namely both on the level of standard incomming messages and even on the byte level of the M-BUS
+It allows to set up the message on a general level, namely both on the level of standard incomming messages and even on the byte level of the M-BUS